Making stretchy, well-fitting crochet socks

 In my example, 69 - 61 = 8.
 So I'm going to cut out 8 lines from the top of the sock like I did at the bottom of the sock, just upside down.
 Still 1 column apart, starting 2 columns from the edges, but I'm only going to bring them down until the border starts.
 I want the "decreases" to be at the back of the ankle, above the sock heel flap.

-If you have too many decreases and can't fit the heel curve at the bottom while also fitting the ankle at the top, you can make the heel semicircle shorter (remove rows from the bottom; do not cut away the top rows that form the curve) and make the bottom of the ankle smaller to fit.
-For each 1 row shorter you make the ankle, make the bottom of the ankle 2 columns smaller (this should bring it closer to the count at the top of the ankle, necessitating fewer decreases).
+If you need too many decreases and can't fit the heel curve at the bottom while also fitting the ankle at the top, you can make the heel semicircle shorter (remove rows from the bottom; do not cut away the top rows that form the curve) and make the bottom of the ankle smaller to fit.
+For each 1 row shorter you make the ankle: make the bottom of the ankle 2 columns smaller (this should bring it closer to the count at the top of the ankle, necessitating fewer decreases); and add another row to the sock body height so the overall length of the sock is the same.

 A zoomed-in example of an odd number (7) removed.
 The decrease rate can be adjusted as necessary, e.g. if you have a very short sock you might have them 2 stitches up from the previous rather than 3.